Creative Development Projects

 The application process

-To apply for this course you will need to prepare a personal statement.
+To apply for this course you will need to prepare a personal statement of 500 words maximum.
 We’ll want to understand:

 - what motivates you and what current experiences do you have in terms of film and media creation; whether that’s scriptwriting, filming cameras, and editing for example?